Search

 "I know I am going to be stronger when I return to the field this summer," she says.
 "While it was scary to have to go through surgery, it changed my life.
 No more pain.
 Plus I grew almost two inches in four hours-before surgery to after surgery!"

-pediatric spinal center of excellence at Dayton Children's
+pediatric spinal care at Dayton Children's